rknul/AI_Biomedical/README.txt

 To run the code, a data generator is required.
 The data generators were created using the ImportDataGenerator module.
 After that, the SRGAN model is initialized and takes a 32x32 input.
 Fit() is then performed on the SRGAN to train the model over 100 epochs with callbacks to generate an image and store it into a separate file.

 #Future Plans
-The outcome for this project isn’t what was expected.
+The outcome for this project isnâ€™t what was expected.
 The goal of this project was to insert a 32x32 image and obtain a higher-resolution image.
-However, the product of this project was a picture that didn’t seem to look any better than the downscaled version of the original image.
+However, the product of this project was a picture that didnâ€™t seem to look any better than the downscaled version of the original image.
 In fact, it looked worse.
 Future plans for this project is to fix the SRGAN model.

+#Conclusion
+The purpose of this project was to compare the performance of training a binary classifier on the original kaggle dataset with the performance of training a binary classifier on the SRGAN generated images.
+However, the SRGAN generated images in this project couldn't be made sense of.
+Therefore, I concluded that it wasn't worth inserting those SRGAN generated images into the binary classifier.